MaastrichtU-IDS/get-started-with-docker/README.md

 ## Task 2: Start the database container with a docker-compose file 📋

-Open the `docker-compose.yml` file provided in the workshop folder with your favorite IDE (we recommend VisualStudio Code if you don't know which one to use)
+Open the `docker-compose.yml` file provided in the workshop folder with your favourite IDE (we recommend VisualStudio Code if you don't know which one to use)

 Follow [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso/) instructions to define a `docker-compose.yml` file to run Virtuoso, and make some changes: